nayan32biswas/mongodb-odm/docs/help-get-help.md

 - To fix a typo you found on the documentation.
 - To propose new documentation sections.
 - To fix an existing issue/bug.
   - Make sure to add tests.
 - To add a new feature.
   - Make sure to add tests.
 - Make sure to add documentation if it's relevant.

 #### Steps to be follow before create PR

 If you change the code base, make sure to follow those steps before creating PR.

-- `poetry run bash scripts/test.sh` Run the unit test and make sure all tests and passed and test coverage is more than 95%.
+- `./scripts/test.sh` Run the unit test and make sure all tests and passed and test coverage is more than 95%.
-- `poetry run bash scripts/lint.sh` Check all formatting is implemented and code format is accurate.
+- `./scripts/lint.sh` Check all formatting is implemented and code format is accurate.
-- `poetry run bash scripts/format.sh` Run auto format like import sorting etc.
+- `./scripts/format.sh` Run auto format like import sorting etc.

 ## Stay Connected